Big Gun: Music video

-The accompanying music video for "Big Gun" was directed by David Mallet and was released on 24 May 1993, the same day the single was serviced to US album rock radio.
-It begins with Schwarzenegger (as his film-within-a-film character, Jack Slater) breaking an entrance door to an AC/DC concert.
+The music video for "Big Gun" was directed by British director David Mallet and released on 24 May 1993, the same day the single was serviced to US album rock radio.
+It begins with Schwarzenegger, as his film-within-a-film character, Jack Slater, breaking an entrance door to an AC/DC concert.
 As he walks around the crowd and the stage, observing each band member, Angus kicks his cap towards him.

 When Schwarzenegger puts on the cap, his clothes morph into Angus' trademark school uniform costume and signature Gibson SG.
-He then starts imitating Angus' on-stage antics throughout the video, including a scene in which Angus Young actually climbs up on Schwarzenegger's back and rides around the stage perched on his shoulders while continuing to play his guitar chords.
-The video also features a young Shavo Odadjian, the future bassist for the Armenian-American alternative metal band System of a Down.
+He then starts imitating Angus' on-stage antics throughout the video, including a scene in which Angus Young climbs up on Schwarzenegger's back and rides around the stage perched on his shoulders while continuing to play his guitar chords.
+The video features a young Shavo Odadjian, the future bassist for the Armenian-American alternative metal band System of a Down.

-The video was similar to the one for "You Could Be Mine" (released to promote Terminator 2: Judgment Day), where Schwarzenegger (as the T-800) interacted with Guns N' Roses.
+The video was similar to the one for "You Could Be Mine" released to promote Terminator 2: Judgment Day, where Schwarzenegger as the T-800 interacted with Guns N' Roses.

 The video was released on Family Jewels Disc 3, part of the 2009 box set Backtracks.
 It was not released on the original Family Jewels, because it contains scenes from the movie and therefore had licensing issues.